 This series of blog posts are going to elaborate on Organisational Clogging, with focus on knowledge work, but it is valid for all organisations.
 The definition of clog is when something chokes a hole or place, and when we talk about our organisations, the clogging can be of two different kinds; people and activities.
-In our Prefilled Root Cause Analysis Map the Organisational Clogging symptom looks like this when we ask why we have too much Project Administration waste and too much Activities in Queues waste.
+In our Prefilled Problem Picture Analysis Map the Organisational Clogging symptom looks like this when we ask why we have too much Project Administration waste and too much Activities in Queues waste.

 This blog post is the introductory part, where we will elaborate especially on the phenomena of car congestions, i.e. queues of activities.
 In the second blog post in this series, we continue to discuss these two different kinds of Organisational Clogging in our organisations in more depth.
 Before we wrap-up this series, we will visit the world of ants and their anti-clogging-systems and also visit Toyota for their anti-clogging systems in both their Lean Production and their Lean Product Development.

 One clogging phenomena often referred to, with examples in presentations mostly directed to Agile development, is traffic congestions that mainly clogs the roads during the rush hours.
 During the rush hours, the roads and their lanes become bottle necks, while the other hours during the 24 hours, everything works okay.
 And the reason why traffic congestions are referred to is that this is nothing that we want, and when sitting in the car queues, can do nothing about either.
-But, by referring to a phenomenon that seems unsolvable and something we need to live with, we lose focus and believe that our own Organisational Clogging is unsolvable too.
+But, by referring to a phenomenon that seems to have no solution, but that only is something we need to live with, we lose focus and believe that our own Organisational Clogging neither is possible to solve too.
 We then frankly forget to ask why we have the clogging, why we have our queues.
 Because, if we not ask us why we have queues, we unnecessarily make ourselves to slaves under a chain of problems (symptoms).
 One big reason for not start to ask why we have queues is the tremendous articles and books about queueing techniques, Little’s law, etc. on isolated car or airport queues, that do not ask why we have the queues.
 Instead the focus is on variability for the arrival time, but sometimes also on the processing time.
 But, the examples with isolated queues are too simplified and not suitable for product development and not even production.
 This is because the processing time is diminished in importance, which is a terrible mistake, due to that the variability of processing times from the former processes, effect the arrival time in the example process.
 See this blog post about going to the root causes of queues.

 Regarding car clogging at rush hours, if we ask why we have the queues, the answers are: